meza/DeckedOutOBS/README.md

 You can open up the OBS Browser Source URL in a normal browser too and use it as a dungeon companion.

-> [!CAUTION]
-> Currently the cards will only show up on ONE open browser tab / browser source at a time.
-> If you are streaming, close all other tabs with the URL to ensure the cards show up in OBS.

 ## Commands

 ### Set Dungeon Key Barrel Position